 The difference between snow throwers, two-stage snow blowers, and three-stage snow blowers is because of how the different types of snow blowers work.
 Two-stage and three-stage snow blowers offer a wider range and more speed.

 This is another electric-powered snow removal equipment that is designed to make your life simpler.
-While snow blowers are better suited for regions that experience medium to heavy snowfall, electric snow shovels can easily tend to light to moderate snowfall.
+While snow blowers are better suited for regions that experience medium to heavy snowfall, electric snow shovels can easily tend to light to moderate snowfall and many of them are available in cordless battery-powered models.

 Brush up on your snow shoveling techniques when using a general snow shovel!